-Pursuant to and consistent with Title VI of the Civil Rights Act of 1964 and all requirements imposed by or pursuant to Title 49, Code of Federal Regulations (CFR), U.S Department of Transportation (DOT), Subtitle A, Office of the Secretary, (49 CFR, Part 21, Nondiscrimination in Federally-Assisted Programs of the Department of Transportation - Effectuation of Title VI of the Civil Rights Act of 1964
+Pursuant to and consistent with Title VI of the Civil Rights Act of 1964 and all requirements imposed by or pursuant to Title 49, Code of Federal Regulations (CFR), U.S Department of Transportation (DOT), Subtitle A, Office of the Secretary, ((49 CFR, Part 21, Nondiscrimination in Federally-Assisted Programs of the Department of Transportation - Effectuation of Title VI of the Civil Rights Act of 1964 and Section 162(a) of the Federal-Aid Highway Act of 1973 (Section 324, Title 23 U.S.C.))

-It is the policy of the Lexington Area Metropolitan Planning Organization (MPO) to afford equal opportunity to all person to the end that no persons in the United States shall, on the grounds of race, color, sex, disability, age or national origin, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under and program or activity conducted by the Lexington Area Metropolitan Planning Organization.
+It is the policy of the Lexington Area Metropolitan Planning Organization (MPO) to afford equal opportunity to all person to the end that no persons in the United States shall, on the grounds of race, color, sex, or national origin, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under and program or activity conducted by the Lexington Area Metropolitan Planning Organization.